-- frames The list of frames (instances of Frame) from which to build the image. - fname The name of the image file. - cwd The current working directory (from which the relative path of the image file will be computed). - alt The alt text to use for the image. - path_id The ID of the target directory (as defined in the [Paths] section of the ref file).
+- frames A frame (instance of Frame) or list of frames from which to build the image. - fname The name of the image file. - cwd The current working directory (from which the relative path of the image file will be computed). - alt The alt text to use for the image. - path_id The ID of the target directory (as defined in the [Paths] section of the ref file).
 This is not used if fname starts with a '/' or contains an image path ID replacement field.